pederund/BAN400_project/README.md

     install.packeged("RCurl")

 Further the script uses these packeges to format and read time and date:

     install.packeged("lubridate")
     install.packeged("chron")

+For formating data and structuring the script, functions provided by tidyverse have been used:

     install.packeged("tidyverse")

     install.packeged("stringr")

+The script produces docstrings, descriptions to the functions created, and for this there are need for this:

     install.packeged("docstringr")

 ## Shiny